 Already offering a retirement plan?
 You probably still have questions about your responsibilities and options.
 You may also need assistance in communicating accurate and timely information about the plan to employees.

 Employees often go to their employers when they are looking for information about retirement savings.
 Take advantage of our consumer publications that explain the importance of saving for retirement and how to get started.

-In addition, the Department of Labor provides information for employers and other professionals about compliance assistance for retirement plans.
+In addition, the U.S. Department of Labor provides information for employers and other professionals about compliance assistance for retirement plans.
 Here are just a few of our publications:

 After health insurance, retirement plans are the most popular benefit that businesses offer their employees.
 In addition to providing a valuable service to employees, sponsoring a retirement plan can be advantageous for employers - even small business owners.
 These advantages include: